-Most people visit the west on a day trip rather than staying here, but if you are a keen hiker you might enjoy camping or staying in a rustic cabin in Kokee State Park (just beyond Waimea Canyon).
+Most people visit the west on a day trip rather than staying here, but if you are a keen hiker you might enjoy camping in Kokee State Park (just beyond Waimea Canyon).
 Advance reservations are necessary.

-Should You Split Your Time Between Two Locations?
+Should You Split Your Time Between Two Locations in Kauai?

-Kauai isn’t a huge island and you can drive from one side to another in about two hours, so you could choose to stay in one place and visit all the main attractions on day trips.
+Kauai isn’t a huge island, and you can drive from one side to another in about two hours.
+You could choose to stay in one place and visit all the main attractions on day trips.

 We wanted to avoid long drives, though, so we chose to divide our 11 days on Kauai between Poipu on the south shore (6 nights) and Princeville on the north shore (5 nights).